orobardet/3DPTools/doc/en/configuration.md

 > Do **NOT** modify this file!
 Create a new one with your overrided settings, that will be loaded when starting the application.

 Some of theses settings are not interesting to override.
-You don't need to use all the settings in your configuration file, just add the one you need, but you must respect the structire.
+You don't need to use all the settings in your configuration file, just add the one you need, but you must respect the structure.
 For example, if you want to configure a specific host for Redis and MongoDB, with a user and password for the latter, and set a SMTP server host for sending emails, create a `myconfig.yml` file containing: